malpiatko/elevator-simulator/README.md

         int currentFloor();
     }

+Create a test where you run this simulator for a buiding with 100 floors and 6 elevators.
+Come up with some creative ways of testing your system (i.e. create more requests than elevators, etc).

 While we know there are many college project implementations of elevator simulators, this assignment allows for a variety of solutions to a real-world problem.
 Your solution will be reviewed by the engineers you would be working with if you joined Locus Energy.
 We are interested in seeing your real-world design, coding, and testing skills.

 ## Using this scaffold